Tycoon Dhanin unfazed after Tesco rebuffs approach for Thai unit-sources

-HONG KONG/SINGAPORE (Reuters) - Tesco Plc rebuffed an approach from billionaire Dhanin Chearavanont in December to buy the British retailer’s Thai unit, but undeterred, the tycoon is building financial firepower for another attempt, people familiar with the matter said.
+HONG KONG/SINGAPORE, Feb 9 (Reuters) - Tesco Plc rebuffed an approach from billionaire Dhanin Chearavanont in December to buy the British retailer’s Thai unit, but undeterred, the tycoon is building financial firepower for another attempt, people familiar with the matter said.

 While it is not known why Tesco turned down Dhanin’s approach, his sustained interest in the asset could be positive for Britain’s biggest retailer, which is battling sluggish growth at home and has been hit by ratings downgrades and an accounting scandal.